 In accordance with the Ontario government's process for Indigenous and First Nations consultation, communities were contacted at multiple points throughout the study process.
-Specifically, the study team contacted the Indigenous and First Nations communities at the point of the Notice of Commencement, the in-person and virtual Public Information Centers, and Notice of Study Completion for the TMP.
+Specifically, the study team contacted the Indigenous and First Nations communities at the point of the Notice of Commencement, the in-person and virtual Public Information Centers and meetings, and Notice of Study Completion for the TMP.
+Contact included provision of notices, separate in-person meetings and separate virtual meetings.
 The communities contacted are listed below:

-- Mississaugas of the New Credit First Nation;

-- Six Nations of the Grand River; and
+- Mississaugas of the Credit First Nation - Six Nations of the Grand River

-- Métis Nation of Ontario.